phanmaison/CleanMethodology/README.md

 # Summary
-A methodology to implement Clean Architecture
+A methodology to implement Clean Architecture.

 # Methodology
 `Methodology` is `a particular procedure or set of procedures to do something` or we may repharse it as `step by step actions to do something`.